unfor19/bargs/README.md

 ## Getting Started

-1. Download the script and put it in the same folder as your code
+1. Download the script (4 kilobytes) and put it in the same folder as your code

    ```bash
    curl https://raw.githubusercontent.com/unfor19/bargs/master/bargs.sh --output bargs.sh